 339 Windermere Road, Office C2-226, London, Ontario, Canada N6A 5A5

 Applications will be accepted until the position is filled.
-Review of applications will begin after December 2, 2019 with an anticipated start date of January 6, 2020 or as negotiated.
+The expected start date is September 1, 2024, or as negotiated.

 Western University, 1151 Richmond Street, N., London, Ontario N6A 5B8, www.uwo.ca

 London Health Sciences Centre, 800 Commissioners Road E., London Ontario, N6A 5W9, www.lhsc.on.ca